OSGeo/gdal/doc/source/programs/options/co.rst

     :ref:`--formats <raster_common_options_formats>`
     command line option but the documentation for the format is the definitive source of information on driver creation options.
-    See :ref:`raster_drivers` format
+    See :ref:`raster_drivers` or :ref:`vector_drivers`
-    specific documentation for legal creation options for each format.
+    format-specific documentation for legal creation options for each format.